Darwinkel/european-researchers-night-software/README.md

 - [ ] Adapt to use CIT LLM endpoint
 - [ ] Needs HF API key for LLama3
 - [ ] Complete Dutch translations
+- [ ] How long should the story input/output be?

 ## Goal